 Building Codes can bring certainty to development for both the community and for developers.
-By establishing processes and expectations everyone knows what to expect for reviews and end product.
+By establishing clear processes everyone knows what to expect for reviews and end product.

 6. ENFORCEMENT FOR VACANT BUILDINGS AND PARCELS

 Consistent enforcement will be key to successfully addressing vacant lands and derelict and abandoned buildings in the townsite and potentially extra jurisdictional areas.